reab5555/Alzheimer-Prediction/README.md

 - Ensure the data file `alzheimers_dataset.csv` is in the correct path as specified in the `data_preprocessing.py` script.
 - Modify the file paths in the scripts if your directory structure is different.

-### License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.